 The Bearfoot Baker, Bigfoot, Sugar Cookies, Royal Icing, Sasquatch cookies, Sasquatch, Bigfoot Cookies, decorated cookies

-Do you want to make some bigfoot cookies?
+Do you want to make some Bigfoot cookies?
 He is so funny he will make people laugh.
 And isn’t that why we make cookies?
-We need to make the world smile so let’s make some bigfoot cookies so we can accomplish our cookie goals.
+We need to make the world smile so let’s make some Bigfoot cookies so we can accomplish our cookie goals.

 Supplies for Bigfoot Cookies: